paradoxical-io/carlyle/README.md

 Carlyle is optimized to work in chunks of 64, so it is _best_ to try and maximize the calls to "addItems" in at least 64 items.
 There's no harm in doing less, it's just extra storage and wire overhead.

+### Work flow

+Using carlyle is simple.
+The general flow is:

+1. Open a batch.
+Optionally supply a user key, this user key will be returned to you when a batch is complete and can help act as a user supplied surrogate key

+2. Add items to your batch.
+Each time you add to a batch you receive a blob that can be expanded into a set of ID's.
+This must be done client side to minimize IO costs.

+3. Close your batch.
+IF you published your messages before the batch was closed, the producer _must_ check the result of close batch.
+If all the messages were ack'd by downstream consumers before the batch was closed, once the batch is closed it will indicate if the batch is complete.
+In this way the producer needs to be completion aware.
+If you didn't publish messages (only aggregated IDs and then closed the batch) then only consumers need to check.

 ## Why Carlyle?

 > As late as 1775, the most exhaustive English dictionary yet written contained no word to describe the act of standing in line.
 In 1837, in a history of the French Revolution, Thomas Carlyle carefully defined the method through which revolutionaries waited their turn, writing that "the Bakers shops have got their Queues, or Tails; their long strings of purchasers, arranged in a tail, so that the first to come be the first served."